 Periodically meeting with the head of the IT department and other units bringing in new software is one way to manage this gap.
 Of course, nobody expects a hospital administration to become a technology expert.
 Instead, you simply need to know enough to ask good governance questions.

 Resource: For large-scale hospitals with thousands of employees, we recommend investing in ISACA certifications to reinforce your security management.
 At a management level, the CGEIT certification (Certified in the Governance of Enterprise IT) is a good option to equip your IT managers with a risk-based view of technology.

 - Relying on Manual Methods to Enforce Password Requirements

 Remember how little most people at your hospital think about their passwords?
 That’s a problem for training when you introduce or update your password policies.
 However, that’s not the only impact of the minimal attention people pay to passwords.
 When passwords are an afterthought, your organization is more likely to rely upon manual methods for password administration.

 What does this mean on the ground level?
 You’re going to have some supervisors who take password issues seriously (probably those who’ve suffered a hacking incident themselves).
 Others will view password oversight as another administrative burden unrelated to patient care.
 That inconsistency between different units will cause problems.

 In cybersecurity, you have to worry about the weakest link.
 A determined hacker just needs one weakness in your defenses to break in and cause trouble.
-The solution to this mistake is simple: implement Password Station.
+The solution to this mistake is simple: implement Password Management.
 It’ll help you to systematically enforce password rules and controls throughout the organization.